How to do a backside tailslide in surfing

 Tail slides love steep waves.
-The maneuver changed competitive surfing and also the way shapers designed surfboards.
-Let's drift into the mechanics of a classic backside tailslide.
+This maneuver changed competitive surfing and the way shapers designed surfboards.
+Let's explore the mechanics of a classic backside tailslide.